tesseract-ocr/tessdoc/InputFormats.md

 ## Unsupported input formats

-If a file format is not suppprted by Tesseract, you should use a third party software to convert it to another format that is supported by Tesseract.
+If a file format is not supported by Tesseract, you should use a third party software to convert it to another format that is supported by Tesseract.

 ### PDF